aptos-labs/developer-docs/apps/docusaurus/docs/standards/fungible-asset.md

 `TransferRef` has two functions:

-- Flip `frozen` in `FungibleStore` holding FA of the same metadata in the `TransferRef`. if it is false, the store is "frozen" that nobody can deposit to or withdraw from this store without using the ref.
+- Flip `frozen` in `FungibleStore` holding FA of the same metadata in the `TransferRef`. if it is true, the store is "frozen" that nobody can deposit to or withdraw from this store without using the ref.
 - Withdraw from or deposit to a store ignoring `frozen` field.

 To change `frozen`, call: